 - Spending time with relatives/friends during term time

 - Visiting a relative or friend who is celebrating a birthday or anniversary

 - Shopping trips

 - Feeling too tired to attend school/late back from a trip

 Parents will be sent the term dates as soon as these are known each academic year in order that they can arrange their holidays and organise travel plans without disrupting their child’s education.
 Please note that it is the school’s policy not to authorise holidays during term time.
 Should parents choose to disregard this, the school cannot be responsible for the disruption to their child’s continuity of learning, progress and ultimately exam results.
 The school does not provide work, support material or catch-up for unauthorised absences.

 If your child has had continued unauthorised absence, letters will be emailed to parents half termly outlining the impact this could have on their child’s learning journey.
 Attendance is crucial in ensuring your child has the best possible opportunities; lost learning time is likely to affect your child's academic, social and emotional development.

 Leaving School early

 If children in Pre- Prep arrive after 7.55am they are deemed late and must sign in at the reception.
-If children in the Prep and Senior School arrive after 7.45am they are deemed late.
+If children in the Prep and Senior School arrive after 7.45am they are deemed late and will be marked so on the register.
 If they arrive after 7.55am they must sign in at the either the Junior or Senior reception.

 This document is reviewed annually